 - Select the Storage tab from the pop-up window.

-If these steps fix the macOS Monterey update stuck while downloading, share them!
+If these steps fix the macOS Ventura update stuck while downloading, share them!

-If the installer has been successfully downloaded, but it says macOS Monterey could not be verified, or the Mac OS Monterey stuck on installation process such as macOS Monterey install stuck at 2 minutes, etc, you can use the following 6 ways to fix the macOS Monterey installation stuck.
+If the installer has been successfully downloaded, but it says macOS Ventura could not be verified, or the Mac OS Ventura stuck on installation process such as macOS Ventura install stuck at 2 minutes, etc, you can use the following 6 ways to fix the macOS Ventura installation stuck.

 Restart Mac to refresh the update